 A resident family may be transferred because of a natural disaster (i.e. tornado, fire, flood), which makes the existing unit uninhabitable.

 F. Section 504 Compliance

-Any resident who requires a mobility accessible unit or sensory accessible unit may be transferred upon request.
+Any resident who has special needs requiring a handicapped accessible unit may be transferred upon request.
 Verification of such need may be required.
-Agent, however, shall not deny a reasonable accommodation request but may grant such request if the need is readily apparent.